compneuro-ncu/reproducible-neuroimaging/docs/source/data-sharing.rst

 **Data User Agreement** specifies how to deal with subject confidentiality issues when accessing identifiable human data.
 Once again, Open Brain Consent provides us a `template <https://open-brain-consent.readthedocs.io/en/stable/gdpr/data_user_agreement.html>`_  for such agreement.
 The researcher signing the agreement obliges to be **the data controller** who determines the purposes for which and how personal data is processed.
-Additionally, a Data User Agreement helps the researchers to access the data even outside of Europe.
+Additionally, a data user agreement helps the researchers to access the data even outside of Europe.

 Anonymization process
 ---------------------------